mayankt18/glugle/resources/flask.md

 # **FLASK GUIDE**

-In one line Flask is a **python web framework** that helps in creating web applications.
+Flask is a **python web framework** that helps in creating web applications.
 Although flask is a vast topic, in this article we are going to learn the part of flask which we require for building our project.

 ## Installation